nichiesystems/uswdocs/src/faq/android/en/about/are-there-any-risks-when-using-scurdex-wallet.md

 Scurdex Wallet has no means to interfere with the user's funds or in any way restrict the user from using the app.
 The wallet user is the only entity in control of the funds.
 As a result of being non-custodial, private and decentralized, Scurdex brings full power in the hands of the user.
 With the exclusive control over assets users also get full responsibility.
 There is no custodian entity responsible for the safety of the funds other than users themselves.
 In case there are issues there is no one to compensate for losses.
-For the most part, key wallet features do not depend on any centrally managed servers or any infrastructure managed by the Unstoppable team.
+For the most part, key wallet features do not depend on any centrally managed servers or any infrastructure managed by the Scurdex team.
 Potential risks include:

 - Unexpected Software Bugs